mvolkmann/blog/src/prolog.md

 fast(X) :- cheetah(X).
 fast(X) :- whippet(X).

-% The previous two lines can be replaced with this.
+% The previous two lines can be replaced with the following
+% where the `;` operator or's its left and right values.
 % fast(X) :- cheetah(X); whippet(X).
 ```